HengruiLou/DeepFaceGen/README.md

 │   ├── *.mp4
 ├── CN-CVS
 │   ├── *.mp4
-├── real_video_labels_relative.csv (It contains the file paths of all the video-level real samples in the dataset)
+├── real_video_labels_relative.csv (It contains the file paths of all the video-level real samples in the dataset.)

 Video Forged Subsets (16 mainstream face generation techniques) ├── Animatediff-rs